 The Company regularly reviews its governance arrangements as well as developments in market practice, expectations, and regulation.
-This Corporate Governance Statement has been approved by the Board of RPMGlobal Holdings Limited and explains how the Group addresses the requirements of the Corporations Act 2001, the ASX Listing Rules 2001 and the 4th Edition of the ASX Principles and Recommendations (the 'ASX Principles and Recommendations') and is current as at 30 June 2020.
+This Corporate Governance Statement has been approved by the Board of RPMGlobal Holdings Limited and explains how the Group addresses the requirements of the Corporations Act 2001, the ASX Listing Rules 2001 and the 4th Edition of the ASX Principles and Recommendations (the 'ASX Principles and Recommendations') and is current as at 26 August 2022.

-The Company's ASX Appendix 4G, is a checklist cross-referencing the ASX Principles and Recommendations to the relevant disclosures in this statement, the Company's 2020 Annual Report and other relevance governance documents and materials on the Company's website, which are provided in the Corporate Governance section of the Company's website at http://www.rpmglobal.com/about-us/investor-centre/corporate-governance/.
-This Corporate Governance Statement together with the ASX Appendix 4G and the Company's 2020 Annual Report, were also lodged with the ASX on 24 August 2020.
+The Company's ASX Appendix 4G, is a checklist cross-referencing the ASX Principles and Recommendations to the relevant disclosures in this statement, the Company's 2022 Annual Report and other relevant governance documents and materials on the Company's website, which are provided in the Corporate Governance section of the Company's website at https://rpmglobal.com/company/investor-centre/.
+This Corporate Governance Statement together with the ASX Appendix 4G and the Company's 2022 Annual Report, were also lodged with the ASX on 29 August 2022.